andrewliao11/gail-tf/README.md

 # gail-tf
-Tensorflow implementation of Generative Adversarial Imitation Learning
+Tensorflow implementation of Generative Adversarial Imitation Learning (and behavior cloning)

 **disclaimers**: some code is borrowed from @openai/baselines